Monday, June 19, 2006

 2 c heavy cream 1/2 liquid and 1/2 whipped

-Combine strawberries, clove, cinnamon and liquor or water in a heay saucepan.
+Combine strawberries, clove, cinnamon, sugar and liquor or juice in a heavy saucepan.
 Bring to a boil and reduce to a simmer.
 Simmer for 10 minutes.
 Thicken if needed with cornstarch.
 Cool.

 Once the strawberry mixture is cooled, remove the clove and cinnamon stick.
 Mash well or puree, if desired, some like this soup chunky and others prefer it smooth.
 Add the liquid cream and then fold in the whipped cream.
 Chill for several hours before serving.